Michael De Vere: Brisbane

-De Vere won the 1997 Brisbane Broncos season's rookie of the year award and also played in their Super League Grand Final win over the Cronulla Sharks.
+De Vere won the 1997 Brisbane Broncos season's rookie of the year award and also played in their Super League Grand Final win over the Cronulla-Sutherland Sharks.
 In 1998 De Vere, a last-minute inclusion to the side due to a finger injury to former Kangaroo Tour winger Michael Hancock, scored the opening try in Brisbane's 38–12 1998 NRL grand final win against the Canterbury Bulldogs.
 The 2000 Brisbane Broncos season's top point-scorer, De Vere made it three premierships in four seasons with the club when he landed three goals in their 2000 NRL grand final win over the Sydney Roosters.

 Having won the 2000 NRL Premiership, the Broncos traveled to England to play against 2000's Super League V Champions, St Helens R.F.C. for the 2001 World Club Challenge, with De Vere playing at centre and kicking three goals in Brisbane's loss.
 Later that season he joined the ranks of Brisbane players (Terry Matterson, Glenn Lazarus, Luke Priddis and Chris Johns) to have represented New South Wales against his Broncos teammates in a State of Origin match.
 He also set the Broncos record for most goals in a match when he kicked 9/9 in a 50–6 win over the North Queensland Cowboys in 2001.
 He was again top point-scorer for the Broncos in 2001, 2002 and 2003.

 After the 2003 NRL season, De Vere made his test début in the centres for Australia in an end of season test against New Zealand in Auckland, following which he went on the 2003 Kangaroo tour, playing in the final two tests of The Ashes series against Great Britain.
 In 2004 he was dropped from the New South Wales team after the Blues' narrow 9–8 win in the first match of the series.
 During the 2004 season, Michael De Vere played his last test for Australia when he was selected on the wing for the Kangaroos 37–10 Anzac Test win over New Zealand in Newcastle.
 He contributed 12 points with a try and four goals, the only goals he kicked in test football.

-De Vere then left the Broncos at the end of the season after again being the club's top-point scorer, to take up a contract with English club Huddersfield Giants, becoming the club's first Australian international player since Pat Devery in the 1950s.
+De Vere then left Brisbane at the end of the season after again being the club's top-point scorer, to take up a contract with English club Huddersfield Giants, becoming the club's first Australian international player since Pat Devery in the 1950s.
 At the time he was the Broncos highest ever point scorer with 1,062 points.